CV-Wang/RapeNet/README.md

 4. Test

 ```
+python test_RFRB.py --model-path <path of the model to be evaluated> --data-path <directory for the dataset> --dataset <dataset name: rape>
-python test.py --model-path <path of the model to be evaluated> --data-path <directory for the dataset> --dataset <dataset name: rape>
+python test_RFCP.py --model-path <path of the model to be evaluated> --data-path <directory for the dataset> --dataset <dataset name: rape>
 ```

 ## Pretrained models